Passage-Chain/nft-staking/contracts/vault-factory/README.md

-# PassageVaultFactory Smart Contract
+# VaultFactory Smart Contract

 ## Overview

-PassageVaultFactory is a CosmWasm smart contract that facilitates the creation and management of NFT stake vaults.
+VaultFactory is a CosmWasm smart contract that facilitates the creation and management of NFT stake vaults.
 It allows administrators to create new vaults with specific configurations and keeps track of all created vaults.

 ## Key Features